rackerlabs/rs-heat-docs/generic-software-config.rst

 One SoftwareConfig resource can be associated with many servers.
 Each time it is triggered, it can be run with different parameters.
-In addition, a SoftwareConfig resource can be updated and re-run without causing the server to be rebuilt.
+In addition, a SoftwareConfig resource can be updated and rerun without causing the server to be rebuilt.

-SoftwareConfig can also be used to configure your server using a configuration management software, such as Ansible or Puppet.
+SoftwareConfig can also be used to configure your server using configuration management software, such as Ansible or Puppet.
 In this tutorial, we will configure the server with a simple shell script.